Drwhomust/hazzy/README.md

 If you wanna make your own version of hazzy or mod it.
 Then please do!
 I love when people do that and i wanna see more ray-human dymanics in the KP fandom (or ray-host)

-so if you wanna make a mod or a fork.
-Please do, I would love for you to that and it would mean the world if you made your own really cool story like this.
+or if you wanna make a mod or a fork.
+Please do, I would love to see what people can do with this game and make it to whatever they want!

-Please fork.

 I left good code comments on how everything works and i made some documeantions on how to use the `hazzy_core` libray and the others used.